Arihant-A/IOT-project-DN-/README.md

 Finding Potenial Use for GPS module.
 Tried with different modules and different ways.
 Use NEO6m and SIM28ML module to find the location.
+Found the location using both on different platforms.
+Trying to upload this data on any website.